This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• In a 4-quart saucepan, heat 1 tbsp of neutral oil over medium heat.
+• Brown the meat: In a 4-quart saucepan, heat the neutral oil over medium heat.
 Add the onion, ground beef, and ground pork.
 Cook and break the meat into small pieces until it is evenly browned and cooked through, 6-8 minutes.
 Once the meat is cooked, check for any extra liquid in the bottom of the saucepan.
-If there is liquid, continue to cook until it is dry, or pour it off and discard.
+If there is liquid, continue to cook until it is dry, or pour it off and discard it.

-1 medium onion, 1 lb ground beef, 1 lb ground pork
+1 medium onion, 1 lb ground beef, 1 lb ground pork, 1 tbsp neutral oil

-• Sprinkle the flour and salt over the cooked meat and stir to combine.
-Cook the flour over medium-low for one minute to remove any raw flavor.
+• Add the flour: Sprinkle the flour and salt over the cooked meat and stir to combine.
+Cook the flour over medium-low heat for 1 minute to remove any raw flavor.

 2 tbsp all-purpose flour

-• Once cooked, remove the mixture from the heat and add the salt, Worcestershire sauce, mustard, tomato juice, and ketchup.
+• Add the flavorings: Once cooked, remove the mixture from the heat and add the salt, Worcestershire sauce, mustard, tomato juice, and ketchup.
 Stir to incorporate evenly and return the mixture to medium heat.
-Stir and cook the Sloppy Joes over medium heat until the mixture tightens and warms through, 4-6 minutes.
+Stir and cook the meat over medium heat until the mixture tightens and warms through, 4-6 minutes.
 Once cooked, remove from the heat and serve.

 1 tbsp Worcestershire sauce, 2 tsp yellow mustard, ½ cup tomato juice, ¾ cup ketchup, 1 tsp kosher salt